Arrow-Debreu Meets Kyle: Price Discovery Across Derivatives: General Model

-In the options formulation, the discussion in relation to the single asset case translates as follows.
+The options formulation relates to the single-asset case simply as follows:

-\begin{proposition} $\;$
+\begin{proposition} $\;$ \nopagebreak

-(i) If the possible payoff distributions differ only in the expected values, and there are no option markets, then our model specializes to the \cite{kyle1985continuous} single asset model where only futures is traded.
+(i) If signals shift the payoff distribution only through its mean, and trading is restricted to the underlying (no options), then our model collapses to the \cite{kyle1985continuous} setting.

-(ii) Conversely, if the expected payoff is the same across the possible payoff distributions, then the futures market is redundant---i.e., trading on information beyond the expected payoff requires options.
+(ii) If all signal-implied payoff distributions share the same mean, then the insider does not trade the underlying at all.
+In other words, exploiting information beyond the expected payoff requires options. \end{proposition}